 Tires could sometimes be a bit expensive.
 And for this very reason, many people look for cheaper alternatives to buying original tires because their budget may not allow them to buy genuine, authentic ones.
 While this alternative does help them save money, but in the long run, it may cause some serious issues.
 The reason why you get replica tires at cheaper prices is that they are not of the same quality as their original counterparts.
 Driving on them, therefore, is not as safe as driving on the originals.
 If you are wondering what makes them unsafe, here are some of the factors that are at play:

 Arguably the greatest factor that enhances the safety risks of replica tires is the method used to manufacture them.
 Apart from manufacturing tires at low costs, replica tire manufacturers also try to manufacture them quickly.
 To aid this process, they usually use gravity casting, a process where molten metal is poured in a readymade pre-existing cast and just left there to cool down.
 Once it gets solidified, the wheel is pulled out of the cast.
-But when original tires are manufactured, like say when original Continental tyres Dubai is manufactured, a different and more secure manufacturing process is applied.
+But when original tires are manufactured, like say when original Pirelli tyres Dubai is manufactured, a different and more secure manufacturing process is applied.
 In this process, there is an application of air pressure on the molten metal when it enters the casting.
 This compresses the metal and increases the wheel’s density.

 No Safety Tests Are Conducted

 Most replica manufacturers simply do what they do for the money, with no regard for things like safety.
 Hence, they try to cut corners wherever possible in order to manufacture their tires at the lowest cost possible.
 They conveniently skip processes that are vital to ensure that the tires perform optimally all the time.
 They do not conduct safety tests too, which Original Equipment Manufacturers would never skip.